 - Build your own video game: Turn your video game playing experience into something you’d be proud of for years.
 Whether you’re sticking to mobile apps or a full-blown video game, creating one for your brand means you’re creating another source of income.
 This could even be a potentially big exit (if your game goes viral and someone decides to buy the game from you).

 Consider Joining the Industry

-You can turn your love of video games into a full-time career by working in the industry.
+You can turn your love of playing video games into a full-time career by going to the other side and working in the computer game industry.